 - A 2015 survey of participants in local needle exchange programs found that 74% use heroin.

-- Pre-2013, Pierce County saw about 5 new cases of hepatitis C per year.
-By 2016, the number had climbed to 32.
+- Pre-2013, Pierce County saw about five new cases of hepatitis C per year.
+By 2016, the number had climbed to 32

-- 56% of cases were between 18 and 35.
+- 56% of hepatitis C cases were between the ages of 18 and 35

 The Roots of the Heroin Crisis in Everett and Snohomish County